 When the weather cools down, our ovens heat up.
 High-heat techniques start sounding a lot more appealing when the AC isn’t on full blast.
-Baking and roasting are kitchen standbys, but there are even more fun ways to crank the heat on your cooking that can add new flavors and textures to your creations.
+Baking and roasting are kitchen standbys, but broiling and brûléeing are fun ways to crank the heat on your cooking and add new flavors and textures to your creations.
 Let’s start with the basics.

 What is broiling?